Skip to main content

 Novato, California · FDIC Cert #32779

-Bank of Marin is an FDIC-insured bank (Certificate #32779) with $3.7B in total assets and $3.2B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Marin, an FDIC-insured bank (Certificate #32779) with $3.7B in total assets and $3.2B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Novato, California, the bank maintains a Tier 1 capital ratio of 14.32% (Well-Capitalized) and a nonperforming loan ratio of 2.01%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Marin (FDIC cert 32779) is a mid-sized bank with $3.7B in total assets and $3.2B in deposits, based in Novato, California.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.